New Taipei City: Green energy and energy saving

 New Taipei City is developing to be a Green Future City.
 The city provides a Carbon Reduction Clinic for houses and businesses with general consultation and on-site inspections for greener equipment, in which it is helped by the low-carbon community subsidies.
 The city also implements the Assist Industries with Cleaner Production Plan to help businesses adapt to the efforts toward becoming green industries.
 The city government also actively promoting green energy industries and smart electric vehicles.

 In January 2016, New Taipei City was the top in terms of electricity saving in Taiwan, in which electricity consumption for the period April–November 2015 was cut down by 1.24%.

-Tourist attractions
+Main sights

 New Taipei City has a wide range of historical, natural and cultural attractions for tourists.
 Tourism-related industries in the city are governed by the Tourism and Travel Department of New Taipei City Government.